niharhEAVR/Cohort-3.0-Webdev/class_15_16/notes/06_note.md

-Sure!
-Let’s break it down step by step with a **text-visualized approach** in the context of an Express app using MongoDB (Mongoose).

----

 ### **Scenario**:
 You have a `courseModel` collection in your MongoDB database that stores information about different courses.
 A user has made some purchases, and you want to **fetch the details of all courses** that the user has purchased.